enoralecuyer/SMS_Delivery_Survey/README.md

 #### 7.4 What are some questions I wish I could have answered with this Project?
 * Which **products** have on average the lowest or highest delivery experience rate?
 Why?
 * Which **countries** have on average the lowest or highest delivery experience rate?
 Why?
-* Is their a time of the year when users have a lower delivery experience?
+* Is their a **time of the year** when users have a lower delivery experience?
-   * If one of the cause is delayed delivery, do businessed need to communicate with their users beforehand if delays are expected (weather, holiday season), to manage expectations?
+   * Delays?
+Do businessed need to communicate with their users beforehand if delays are expected (weather, holiday season), to manage expectations?
 * What else could we learn from these ratings and surveys?

 ### 8. GET?
 POST?
 PUT?
 DELETE?
-So far, I have only used the Klaviyo API to send data to the Klaviyo dashboard and trigger the Flow.
+So far, I have only used the Klaviyo API to create users and trigger the Flow.
 If I had data from the survey, how would I use this data?